ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 }
 ```

-Improved `SecureSocket` configuration of JDK11 client of JWT and OAuth2 modules.
+Improved the `SecureSocket` configuration of the JDK11 client of the JWT and OAuth2 modules.

-Added support for OAuth2 client authentication of JDK11 client, which is used to call authorization endpoint.
+Added support for OAuth2 client authentication of the JDK11 client, which is used to call an authorization endpoint.

 ##### TCP Package Updates